-The supplementary information (schedule of expenditures of federal awards) is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise New Brighton Area School District's basic financial statements.
+The accompanying supplementary information - the schedule of expenditures of federal awards on page 62 is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the supplementary information (schedule of expenditures of federal awards), is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In my opinion, the schedule of expenditures of federal awards is fairly stated, in all material respects, in relation to the basic financial statements as a whole.